griffpatch/CPCYorkPP/pages/prayer.md

 If you would like to grow in prayer
 -----------------------------------

-+ Please have a look at our Prayer & Prophecy **Resource** section for lots of ideas on growing in prayer
++ Please have a look at our Prayer & Prophecy **Resources** section for lots of ideas on growing in prayer

 + **Join one of our prayer teams**
   + Join our CPC Prayer Ministry team (Contact details Susie Young susieinyork@gmail.com & Mits Griffin mits@griffpatch.co.uk)